sagemath/sage-numerical-backends-coin/README.md

     $ sage setup.py check_sage_testsuite

+## Running tests with tox

+The doctests can also be invoked using `tox`:

+    $ tox -e local
+    $ tox -e local-sage_testsuite

+If you have `docker` installed, more tests can be run:

+    $ tox -e docker-sage_binary-cbc_coinbrew

+See `tox.ini` for the available options.

 ## Overriding the default solver by patching the Sage installation

 Another method is to patch the module in permanently to the sage installation (at your own risk).